 5. Make a Statement with Bold Duotone Graphics

-Duotone graphics have made a comeback after it was in use many decades ago and designers expect it to stick around.
+Duotone graphics have made a comeback after it was in use many decades ago and designers expect them to stick around.

 For example, Spotify uses duotone images on its website to stand out.